sales@praxes.ca

 BY ACCESSING AND USING THE SERVICES, YOU AGREE TO BE BOUND BY THESE TERMS AND ALL OTHER TERMS AND CONDITIONS THAT APPEAR ON OUR WEBSITE AT www.praxes.ca/terms/.
 IF YOU DO NOT WISH TO BE BOUND BY ANY OF THESE TERMS, YOU MUST NOT USE THE WEBSITE OR THE SERVICES.
 THE FORM OF THIS AGREEMENT MAY CHANGE FROM TIME TO TIME.
 BY ACCEPTING THE TERMS OF THIS AGREEMENT, YOU ACKNOWLEDGE THAT THE CHANGES MADE FROM TIME TO TIME WILL BE BINDING ON YOU.
 ANY REVISIONS WILL BE POSTED ON OUR WEBSITES.
 YOU AGREE TO BE BOUND BY THE MOST CURRENT VERSION OF THE AGREEMENT POSTED ON OUR WEBSITES.

-In consideration of your agreeing to be bound by the terms and conditions set out in this Agreement and other good and valuable consideration (the receipt and sufficiency of which are hereby acknowledged), PRAXES agrees to provide the Services to you on the terms and conditions set out herein.
+In consideration of your agreeing to be bound by the Terms of Use set out in this Agreement and other good and valuable consideration (the receipt and sufficiency of which are hereby acknowledged), PRAXES agrees to provide the Services to you in the Terms of Use set out herein.

 YOUR RESPONSIBILITIES